zhanghongce/VMCAI-2020-AE/README.md

-If you would like to run all methods (whether succesful or not) until they hit time-out limit (this could take more than 20hours), in the `VMCAI-2020-AE-master/testcases` folder,
+If you would like to run all methods (whether succesful or not) until they hit the time-out limit (this could take more than 20 hours), in the `VMCAI-2020-AE-master/testcases` folder,

 ```